RANJAN-ritesh/MY-MART/README.md

 TOOLS USED:-
-The tools used for the project were HTML, Node Js ,CSS.
+The tools used for the project were HTML, JS ,CSS.
 The IDE use was VS code and finally the GIT extension was GITHUB.